 Moberg Pharma's strategy means that the company will continue to invest significant resources in research and development and in business development.
-At present, these efforts are covered by available cash and cash equivalents and commercial revenue, and Moberg Pharma is in a good financial position.
-Moberg Pharma is in an expansion phase and conducts development-intense activities with investments aimed at generating future income.
-These activities consume cash and cash equivalents.
-The OTC- business was divested at the beginning of 2019 for a cash consideration of USD 155 million (corresponding to SEK 1.43 billion) adjusted for working capital.
-The company intends to use the cash consideration to, among other things, redeem its outstanding bonds and distribute approximately SEK 43-45 per ordinary share to its shareholders in 2019.
+These activities are covered today by available cash and cash equivalents, and Moberg Pharma is in a good financial position.
+Moberg Pharma is in an expansion phase and conducts development-intensive activities with investments aimed at generating future income.
+This consumes cash and cash equivalents.
+The OTC business was divested at the beginning of 2019 for cash consideration of USD 155 million (corresponding to SEK 1.43 billion) adjusted for working capital.
+The company intends to use the cash consideration to, among other things, distribute approximately SEK 43-45 per common share to its shareholders in 2019.
+Moberg Pharma has also redeemed its outstanding bonds.
 The Phase 3 program for MOB-015 is fully financed through the cash proceeds from the divestment of the OTC business and license revenues.
-Should the opportunity arise for faster growth, for example through acquisitions, Moberg Pharma may raise additional capital through issuing new shares or taking out further loans.
+After the Phase 3 program, should the opportunity arise for faster growth, e.g., through acquisitions, Moberg Pharma may have to raise additional capital by issuing new shares or raising further loans.
 In addition, in the event of an economic downturn or adverse conditions in the credit markets, this could have an impact on the company's ability to continue to finance its operations.
 There is a risk that financing cannot be secured for future capital requirements or that such financing cannot be obtained on favorable terms, or at all.

-Refinancing risk refers to the risk that Moberg Pharma will be unable to meet its obligations and continue to develop its business due to difficulties in finding financial backers or lenders who are prepared to invest in the company or because existing loans are cancelled, in part to the risk that the refinancing of a loan that falls due cannot be implemented, and in part to the risk that refinancing must occur under adverse market conditions at unfavorable terms.
+Refinancing risk refers to the risk that Moberg Pharma will be unable to meet its obligations and continue to develop its business due to difficulties in finding financial backers or lenders that are prepared to invest in the company or because existing loans are cancelled, in part the risk that the refinancing of a loan that falls due cannot be implemented, and in part the risk that refinancing must occur under adverse market conditions at unfavorable terms.